twitter-archive/cloudhopper-smpp/README.md

 You'll see the client bind to the server and a few different type of requests exchanged back and forth.

+You can also try `make persist-client` instead of `make client` which demonstrates a persistent SMPP connection.

 User Contributed Demos
 ----------------------